Settings

 What is the main goal of phishing scams on social media?

 The main goal of phishing scams on social media is to trick users into giving away sensitive information.
-Scammers craft fake messages or posts, impersonating legitimate companies or acquaintances, to lure victims into clicking on malicious links.
-These links lead to fraudulent websites designed to steal personal data, such as login credentials and financial information.
+Scammers craft fake messages, impersonating companies or acquaintances to lure victims into clicking on malicious links.
+These links lead to fake websites designed to steal personal data, such as login credentials and financial information.

 View Options Again